***NEW*** Homing Assistance Scheme (HAS) –

 It should be noted that this scheme does not apply to industry participants registered with the Greyhound Welfare and Integrity Commission.
 Industry participants should refer to the Owner Incentive Scheme for support for desexing and dental costs.

-Funding and administration of the scheme is provided through the Greyhounds as Pets (GAP) program.
+Funding and administration of the scheme is provided through Greyhounds as Pets (GAP) NSW.
 The aim of the scheme is to support participants who would like to keep their greyhounds as pets or rehome them to family or friends once their racing careers are over.
-The scheme provides funding for the greyhound to have a veterinary check, be desexed and have any minor dental work carried out.
+The scheme provides funding for the greyhound to be desexed and have any minor dental work and booster vaccinations carried out.

 Under the new arrangements for the scheme, owners registered with GWIC who retire a greyhound and intend to keep their greyhound as a pet or rehome the greyhound to family or friends, can apply to have their greyhound entered into the scheme.